Chabuksawar-Arun/ARM-TEMPLATE/README.md

   - **Health Probe**: Set up to monitor the health of the VMs and ensure traffic is routed only to healthy VMs.

 ### 6. Testing and Accessing the Website
 - After the load balancer deployment, the website became accessible via the frontend IP of the load balancer.
-Users can interact with **Sitara-Hotel** to generate outfits from their clothing uploads.
+Users can interact with **Farmbox-Direct** to generate outfits from their clothing uploads.

 ## How to Use Farmbox-Direct